Student Conduct Code

 (8) During the appeal meeting, the vice-president for student affairs will review available materials and statements.
-After the meeting, the vice-president for student affairs may either uphold or terminate the interim restriction action.
+After the meeting, the vice-president for student affairs may either uphold, modify, or terminate the interim restriction action.

 (9) The interim restriction does not replace the regular hearing process, which will proceed consistent with this chapter.

 (10) Duration.
 An interim restriction will remain in effect until terminated, in writing, by the student disciplinary council or the vice-president for student affairs.

 (1) Acts of academic dishonesty.
 University policy regarding academic dishonesty is governed by the university academic integrity policy.
 However, repeated violations, as described in the academic integrity policy, are subject to action under the student conduct code.
 Academic dishonesty includes, but is not limited to, any of the following activities:

 (a) Plagiarism: Representing the work of another as one's own work;

 (b) Preparing work for another that is to be used as that person's own work;